Executive Service Corps'

 Hold your meetings in ADA-accessible spaces.
 Guidelines for adapting meeting space for ADA accessibility are outlined at www.ada.gov.
 For local assistance and supportive training regarding ADA accessibility standards, contact the Great Lakes ADA Center at (800) 949-4232 (Voice/TTY).

 Start from the Top

-Ensure that your Board of Director leadership is representative of the community in all ways.
-ESC uses a comprehensive board analysis tool, with 30 data points, for our consulting clients to ensure that a board is diverse from expertise to ethnicity.
-To engage ESC to assist your organization in its mission fulfillment efforts visit www.4org.org.
+Ensure that your board leadership is representative of the community in all ways.
+Executive Service Corps uses a comprehensive board analysis tool, with 30 data points, for our consulting clients to ensure that a board is diverse from expertise to ethnicity.
+To engage the Executive Service Corps to assist your organization in its mission fulfillment efforts visit https://www.execservicecorps.org/hire-us.

 When posting for a job explicitly ask for all candidates to apply.
 An example job posting text is, “IBM is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.”
 Make sure your job description avoids gender or other coded language and minimizes must-haves.
 For more information visit the United States Equal Employment Opportunity Commission at https://www.eeoc.gov/index.cfm.

 Recruit for It